codevski/CR10v3/README.md

 ## Note
 The firmware has X and Y offsets pre-configured in it for the BLTouch based on this mount: [CR-10 V2 BL Touch Mount](https://www.thingiverse.com/thing:3947349)
+If you run into any `EEPROM Version` errors just send the machine a `M502` then `M500` to write the current setting in firmware to the eeprom.
 ## Tweaks

 Changes/tweaks from stock CR-10 V2 config
-- Enabled `POWER_LOSS_RECOVERY`
 - Set `CUSTOM_MACHINE_NAME` to match the CR-10 V3 (instead of V2)
 - Custom logo/version strings
 - Set `HEATER_0_MAXTEMP` to 275 so the maximum temperature of the CR-10 V3 can be reached (260F)
 - - Marlin has a built-in saftey where it takes the max temperature, subtracts 15F and then that becomes the max temperature so 275 - 15 = 260
-- Set `DEFAULT_AXIS_STEPS_PER_UNIT` so `E0` is `415` for the Titan Drive
 - Set `NOZZLE_TO_PROBE_OFFSET` to match where my BLTouch is (you might need to change this)
-- Set `INVERT_E*_DIR` to `TRUE` because the Titan drive is backwards I guess?
-- Disabled `RESTORE_LEVELING_AFTER_G28` because I use Gcode to handle all this manually and to make sure my bed leveling offsets aren't loaded when I run a mesh-level
+- Disabled RESTORE_LEVELING_AFTER_G28 because I use Gcode to handle all this manually and to make sure my bed leveling offsets aren't loaded when I run a mesh-level
-- Two builds of the firmware, one with BLTouch enabled and one with it disabled for those who haven't installed a BLTouch yet
+- Disabled AUTO_REPORT_SD_STATUS because I'm tired of seeing it in my logs.
+I know the microSD card isn't installed.
+- Enabled `SERIAL_PORT_2 1`
 ## Downloads

 Drivers: [th3dstudio](https://support.th3dstudio.com/hc/en-us/articles/360043291432-CH340-Drivers-TH3D-Uno-Creality-V1-1-4-V1-1-5-Board)